MiguelCastillo/bundler-war-room/README.md

 # bundler-war-room
-Sample application for testing application bundle with different bundlers.
+Sample application for testing application bundling with different bundlers.